Advanced Mold Remediation Services

 Mold Remediation Procedures ::

-3. Killing and Cleaning the Mold: Then, our Mold Remediation Technology is applied by trained, professional technicians.
-We kill and clean the mold using an EPA registered moldicide/cleaner/sanitizer/ disinfectant specifically formulated for mold remediation that will kill all types of mold & harmful bacteria.
-We'll then apply a mold stain remover that will remove the mold staining.
+3) Killing and Cleaning the Mold: Then, our Mold Remediation Technology is applied by trained, professional technicians.
+We HEPA vacuum, then clean the surfaces with a moldicide/cleaner/sanitizer/ disinfectant specifically formulated for mold remediation that will kill all surface molds & harmful bacteria.
+We'll then apply a mold stain remover that will remove the mold staining on the remaining surfaces.
 We can make most mold stained wood looking like there was never a mold problem.
 Many companies will just skip this difficult part of the remediation process and leave much of the dark mold staining after cleaning the surfaces.
-This causes much concern for future buyers when their home inspector points out to them a potential mold problem.
+This would cause much concern for future buyers when their home inspector points this out as an area of concern.

 Note: Mold remediation is very case specific.
 Our treatments are tailored to the unique situation of each property.
 Sometimes elderly or sick people can't leave the premises.
 Some basements have flooding or moisture problems.
 Some attics have ventilation problems or ice dams.
 All these conditions will need to be considered before a proper mold remediation plan can be written.